AeshEmi1/searxng-secure/_sources/admin/update-searxng.rst.txt

 Check after Installation
 ------------------------

-Once you have done your installation, you can run a SearXNG *check* procedure, to see if there are some left overs.
+Once you have done your installation, you can run a SearXNG-SE *check* procedure, to see if there are some left overs.
 In this example there exists a *old* ``/etc/searx/settings.yml``::

    $ sudo -H ./utils/searxng.sh instance check

-   SearXNG checks
+   SearXNG-SE checks
    --------------
    ERROR: settings.yml in /etc/searx/ is deprecated, move file to folder /etc/searxng/
    INFO:  [OK] (old) account 'searx' does not exists